Progetto-ItaCa/ItaCa-23/programme.md

   {%- assign all_talks = site.data.talks.accepted %}
 {%- endif %}

-**Note**: all coffee breaks and the lunch on the first day are offered by the organisation
+**Note**: all coffee breaks are offered by the organisation, while the lunch is not.

 <br>